demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-resolve-threat
 ***
 Resolves threats using the threat ID.
-And Existent only at API V2.0
+Can only be used with API V2.0

 #### Base Command